 Figure 31 illustrates the expected number of marginal and cumulative recruitments for a stream with 750 feet of reach at widths from 10 feet to 200 feet (by 10 foot increments), under BR_STEEPLES inventory conditions.

-Figure 32 illustrates the expected number of marginal and cumulative recruitments for a stream with 750 feet of reach at widths from 10 feet to 200 feet (by 10 foot increments), under MR_27CR_RMZ inventory conditions.
+cumulative recruitments for a stream with 750 feet of reach at widths

 The product of this research project - a mathematical model of this process - is the next step in providing this information.
 A deterministic model (i.e. a model where experimental conditions determine the outcome) such as this one allows managers to evaluate and compare the effects of various management scenarios on shade production prior to their implementation.